QianXu1998/adv-net2021/FAQ.md

 > If you do not follow these rules, your traffic will not be counted as way-pointed, and you will not get any points for those SLAs.

+### Is it allowed to use the controller to "teleport" packets between different switches?

+No. As explained [below](#what-am-i-allowed-to-do-in-the-controller) you can not send traffic from a given switch and send and then inject it a different switch.

 ### What am I allowed to do in the controller?

 You are allowed to run anything in the controller as long as you only interact with the network as follows: